-Another feature of this GPS is its durability, as it benefits from being waterproof with a rating a IPX7, which could make it ideal for a trip on the water or if you’re heading out in rainy conditions.
+Another feature of this excellent GPS is its durability, as it benefits from being waterproof with a rating of IPX7, which could make it ideal for a trip on the water or if you’re heading out in rainy conditions.

 4: Garmin eTrex 10

 This is a handheld device that has a 2.2 inch basic monochrome display screen, so it’s designed to be easy read no matter what the lighting conditions are like, unlike most GPS systems with color screens that may not be sunlight readable.

 5: Rand McNally Foris 850

 - Screen size: 3 inches

 This GPS device boasts having maps of more than 5 million trails and roads built in, including detailed visual maps, US street maps, water features, trails within US National Parks and Forests, and more.
 Plus, it has spoken and visual turn by turn directions, so you can follow a route hands free.

 There’s plenty of storage, including a large 8 GB of built-in memory, with enough space for saving up to 7,000 waypoints and 1,000 tracks.
 If you run out of room there’s also a micro SD card slot so you can add even more waypoints or additional maps.
 But it doesn’t have the longest battery life.

 Weighing just under 9 ounces, this GPS receiver measures just 2.7 by 4.7 by 1.25 inches, so it should be a convenient size for packing in your pocket.
 It has a large 3 inch color touchscreen display and comes with a sunlight readable anti-glare screen protector, so that it’s easier to read in bright sunlight.